larriereguichet/AdminBundle/README.md

 ```

 ### Step 2: Enable the Bundle
 ```
     If you use Symfony 4, you can skip this step.

-    AdminBundle rely on KnpMenuBundle to handle menus and on WhiteOctoberPagerfantaBundle to handle list pagination.
+    AdminBundle rely on WhiteOctoberPagerfantaBundle to handle list pagination.
 If you want to use those features, both bundles should be enabled in addition to AdminBundle.

 ```